srpatel2000/Power-Outage-EDA/README.md

 - What characteristics are associated with each category of cause?
 - How have characteristics of major power outages changed over time?
 Is there a clear trend?

-In the EDA, guided the above questions, we focused on analyzing the relationship between specific features in our dataset.
+Guided by the question above, we focused on analyzing the relationship between specific features in our dataset.
 More specifically, we performed univariate, bivariate, and aggregation analysis.

 #### Univariate
 When performing univariate analysis, we focused on finding where and when major power outages occur.